torjusn/intro_to_classification/README.md

 ## Prerequisites
 - [`Miniconda`](https://docs.conda.io/en/latest/miniconda.html)
 - [`git`](https://git-scm.com/download/win)
-Follow the links above and install.
+Follow the links above and install both.

 ## Getting started
-Open a new prompt (similar to cmd for conda) by pressing the start button, searching for `Anaconda Prompt (miniconda3)`, and pressing it.
+Open a new prompt (similar to cmd for conda) by start button &rarr; searching for `Anaconda Prompt (miniconda3)`, and pressing it.

 Create a new folder called `git` and navigate to it:
 ```